saude27/Host-a-Dynamic-Web-App-on-AWS/README.md

-# Dynamic Website Deployment on AWS
+# Dynamic Website Hosting on AWS

+## Project Overview
-This project demonstrates hosting a dynamic website on AWS using a highly available and fault-tolerant architecture.
-Below is an overview of the resources used, the deployment steps, and additional information for successful execution.
+This project demonstrates hosting a dynamic website on AWS, leveraging various AWS resources to ensure reliability, scalability, security, and cost-effectiveness.
+The infrastructure was provisioned using best practices and a GitHub repository containing the reference diagram and deployment scripts.

----

-## **Architecture Overview**
-The website is hosted on AWS, utilizing various resources to ensure reliability, security, and scalability.
-The architecture includes:
+## Features and Architecture

+### AWS Resources Used:

-1. **Virtual Private Cloud (VPC):** Configured with public and private subnets spanning two availability zones for high availability.
+1. **Virtual Private Cloud (VPC):** Configured with both public and private subnets across two availability zones to ensure high availability and fault tolerance.
-2. **Internet Gateway:** Enabled connectivity between the VPC and the internet.
+2. **Internet Gateway:** Enabled connectivity between VPC instances and the wider internet.
-3. **Security Groups:** Configured as a network firewall for secure access.
+3. **Security Groups:** Configured as network firewalls to control inbound and outbound traffic.
-4. **Availability Zones:** Leveraged for fault tolerance and reliability.
+4. **Availability Zones:** Leveraged two zones for increased reliability and fault tolerance.
-5. **Public Subnets:** Used for infrastructure components like NAT Gateway and Application Load Balancer.
+5. **Public Subnets:** Utilized for components such as the NAT Gateway and Application Load Balancer.
+6. **EC2 Instance Connect Endpoint:** Enabled secure connections to resources in public and private subnets.
-6. **Private Subnets:** Web servers (EC2 instances) placed here for enhanced security.
+7. **Private Subnets:** Hosted web servers (EC2 instances) to enhance security.
-7. **NAT Gateway:** Allowed private instances to access the internet securely.
+8. **NAT Gateway:** Allowed private subnet instances to access the internet securely.
+9. **EC2 Instances:** Hosted the website within the private subnets.
-8. **Application Load Balancer (ALB):** Distributed traffic evenly to EC2 instances.
+10. **Application Load Balancer:** Distributed web traffic evenly across an Auto Scaling Group of EC2 instances.
-9. **Relational Database Service (RDS):** Hosts the Dynamic web app database.
-10. **Auto Scaling Group (ASG):** Ensured scalability and fault tolerance by managing EC2 instances automatically.
-11. **Certificate Manager:** Secured application communication.
+11. **Auto Scaling Group:** Managed EC2 instances for scalability, fault tolerance, and elasticity.
+12. **AWS Certificate Manager:** Secured communications with SSL/TLS certificates.
-12. **Simple Notification Service (SNS):** Configured to provide alerts for activities in the ASG.
+13. **Simple Notification Service (SNS):** Configured to provide alerts on Auto Scaling Group activities.
-13. **Route 53:** Registered a domain name and configured DNS records.
+14. **Route 53:** Used for domain name registration and DNS record setup.
-14. **S3 Bucket:** Stored application code for deployment.
+15. **S3:** Stored application code.

----
+16. **RDS:** Hosted the dynamic web application database.
+17. **Amazon Machine Image (AMI):** Utilized for consistent EC2 instance setups.

-## **Deployment Steps**
+## Deployment Instructions

-### **1. Bash Script for Configuration**
+### Deployment Script
-The provided Bash script automates the deployment of web servers and application components.
-Below are the steps executed by the script:
+The deployment script automates the installation and configuration of necessary software on the EC2 instances:

 ```bash
 #!/bin/bash